kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 ~~~
 $ docker ps
 CONTAINER ID        IMAGE                                  COMMAND                CREATED             STATUS              PORTS               NAMES
+f1a27680e401        busybox:latest                         "/bin/sh -c 'while t   6 seconds ago       Up 5 seconds                            k8s_log-truncator.72cfff7a_nginx-kx_default_419bc51e985b6bb5e53ea305e2c1e737_401a4c94
-64c55f0d9994        nginx:latest                           "nginx -g 'daemon of   5 minutes ago       Up 5 minutes                            k8s_nginx.d7d3eb2f_nginx-kx_default_86ad95a1282b0607619533d662696c04_e7b1f43d
+c5e357fc981a        nginx:latest                           "nginx -g 'daemon of   6 seconds ago       Up 6 seconds                            k8s_nginx.515d0778_nginx-kx_default_419bc51e985b6bb5e53ea305e2c1e737_cd02602b
-697f93073509        gcr.io/google_containers/pause:0.8.0   "/pause"               5 minutes ago       Up 5 minutes                            k8s_POD.ef28e851_nginx-kx_default_86ad95a1282b0607619533d662696c04_d0666e90
+b2692643c372        gcr.io/google_containers/pause:0.8.0   "/pause"               6 seconds ago       Up 6 seconds                            k8s_POD.ef28e851_nginx-kx_default_419bc51e985b6bb5e53ea305e2c1e737_836cadc7
 ~~~

-There are two containers running.
-One is nginx, the other is the pod infrastructure container.
-The infrastructure container is a place to put all the pod resources that are shared across containers in the pod shared resources are placed, eg, the IP and any volumes.[^pause] We can poke around with `docker inspect` to see how they're configured and hooked up to each other:
+There are three containers running: the `nginx` and `log-truncator` containers we defined, as well as the pod infrastructure container.[^pause] The infrastructure container is where the kubelet puts all the resources that are shared across containers in the pod.
+This includes the IP, as well as any volumes we've defined.
+We can poke around with `docker inspect` to see how they're configured and hooked up to each other:

 [^pause]:
     The `pause` command that the infrastructure container runs is a 129 byte